RPGroup-PBoC/chann_cap/src/README.md

 This folder contains all of the code used to compute quantities related to the theoretical model for the simple-repression motif.
 From analytical calculations done using `sympy`, to numerical integration of differential equations.

+## `figs`

+This folder contains plain `Python` scripts to reproduce all figures in the paper, including all of the SI material and further figures that didn't make it to the final publication but are useful for talks and different version of visualizations.